EugeneLempert/Omura_2022/README.txt

 On 11.30.22, I will not be providing any of the raw data or the AA10 file without direct communication.
 I do not know the licensing agreements of the publisher as of this time, but I will update as I learn more.

+The information surrounding these analysis files, how they reached their current state, and my rationale up to that point- I can make available through direct communication.

 Feel free to contact me at genielamp16@gmail.com to comment, question, or criticize my work.